-This profile sets your endpoint up for production use.
-This means that all storage is durable and suitable for scale out.
+This profile sets the endpoint up for production use.

-Installers are not invoked since your endpoint is probably installed as a Windows Service and does not run with elevated privileges.
+Installers are not invoked since the endpoint is probably installed as a Windows Service and does not run with elevated privileges.

-To activate a specific profile, when you start the host, pass in the full name of the profile on the command line.
+To activate a specific profile, when starting the host, pass the full name of the profile in the command line.
 Type names are case insensitive.
 Profiles can be combined by separating them with white space.

-When you install the host as a Windows Service, the profiles used when installing persist and are used every time the host starts.
-So to install your host with the Production and the Distributor profiles, use this:
+When installing the host as a Windows Service, the profiles used during installation are saved and they are used every time the host starts.
+In order to install the host with the